 What can I learn from the cortisol saliva test?

 This test can tell you if you are experiencing excessive stress during the day and whether you need to be adjusting your lifestyle to introduce more relaxation and modify other lifestyle factors such as your sleep and your diet.
-This test can help identify Cushing's syndrome, which is caused by too much cortisol, or Addison's disease, which is caused by damage to the adrenal glands and is associated with too little cortisol.
-It is also used by some practitioners in the diagnosis of adrenal fatigue, a condition where elevated levels of stress are thought to impair adrenal function.
-Please note that the lower detection limit for this test is 1.5 nmol/L.
+This test may help identify Cushing's syndrome, which is caused by too much cortisol.
+The Endocrinology Society Guidelines advise 2 raised salivary before-bed cortisol levels for the diagnosis of Cushing’s; therefore, if you have a raised before-bed cortisol, you may be advised to have a repeat test.

 What is cortisol?